scottshambaugh/monaco/docs/source/processing_methods.md

 Note that Dask is not a required dependency.
 It can be installed with `pip install dask[distributed]`.

-When using Dask, there is a nice web dashboard available at [http://localhost:8787](http://localhost:8787) to watch the progress of your simulation.
+When using Dask locally, there is a nice web dashboard available at [http://localhost:8787](http://localhost:8787) to watch the progress of your simulation.

 ### Configuration